Eggplant caponata is an easy recipe that’s full of flavor. This vegetarian eggplant recipe is made with fresh vegetables and can be prepared quickly.

 How to serve eggplant caponata

 Caponata salad is a very versatile dish.
 You can serve it as an eggplant appetizer at your parties, or as a main dish with some crusty bread.
-I also love serving eggplant caponata as a side dish with roasted chicken as it makes a wonderful combination.
+I also love serving it as a side dish with roasted chicken as it makes a wonderful combination.
 This dish is also great with Italian stuffed peppers.

 Is caponata served warm or cold?